 The Aspen airport is known as a challenging place for pilots to land because of the mountains that surround the runway.
 The airport tarmac is often filled with private planes owned or chartered by the wealthy and famous who own vacation homes in the mountain resort community.

-“Airport is closed now,” Nealon tweeted after the crash.
+“Airport is closed now,” Nealon tweeted.
 “I think I’ll drive back to LA after seeing that.”

 CNN’s Aaron Cooper, AnneClaire Stapleton, Janet DiGiacomo and Scott Thompson contributed to this report.